PrzemyslawSwiderski/PrzemyslawSwiderski.github.io/pages/posts/patrol-robot/content.md

 Beyond generating functional code, the AI provided clear explanations of specific lines and features, eliminating the need to dig through documentation.
-The AI assistant drastically reduced the initial learning curve, making the process much smoother :smiley_cat:.
+The AI assistant drastically reduced the initial learning curve, making the process much smoother 😺.